marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 If a login attempt is made from the same IP address, the participant is blocked and receives the following message:

-.. warning:: According to our records, your device has already been connected to the server during this session.
+:message:  According to our records, your device has already been connected to the server during this session.
 Participants are only allowed to enter a session once.
 Thank you for your understanding.

-This IP address check is **deactivated** whent the [LINK-->test mode<---LINK] is on.
+This IP address check is **deactivated** when the :ref:`test mode <control_panel__test_mode>` is on.

 .. note:: If you think that your participants may use the same IP address (which may be common in a laboratory setup) you may switch to test mode.
 Otherwise participants cannot enter the experiment.